-There’s a good chance we’ll all be on the receiving end of at least one well-intentioned, but ultimately unwanted, gift this year.
+There’s a good chance we’ve all be on the receiving end of at least one well-intentioned, but ultimately unwanted, gift this year.

 So what are your rights when it comes to returning those unwanted items, whether they were bought on the high street or online?